Ready? Let’s dive straight in.

 Think of it from the bookies point of view.
 They’re offering free money which people are taking advantage of.
 If a new customer signs up using these promotions, the company is happy.
 Their marketing team have done a good job.

 However, as time goes on and a punter/matched bettor starts abusing the promotions (takes advantage of every single offer without placing any ‘normal’ bets), the bookie will become annoyed.

-Unfortunately too many matched bettors only place bets when there is a bonus or promotion available.
-This is a strategy that will lead to account restrictions or bans.
+Unfortunately, too many matched bettors only place bets when there is a bonus or promotion available.
+This is a strategy that will lead to account restrictions or bans in the future.